Natasha shaves her head for blood cancer after being diagnosed

 add remove

-The World’s Greatest Shave is one Australia’s longest running fundraising campaigns.
-For over 25 years, the campaign has rallied people from all over the country to shave, cut or colour their hair to raise funds that help the work of the Leukaemia Foundation.
+The World’s Greatest Shave is one Australia’s most iconic and longest running fundraising campaigns.
+For over 25 years, the campaign has rallied people from all over the country to shave, cut or colour their hair to raise funds for the Leukaemia Foundation.

 How can I participate in the World's Greatest Shave?